Battle of the Sexes (tennis): Allegations of match-throwing

-There was speculation by some men that Riggs had deliberately lost the match, based on his poor play and large number of unforced errors, in order to win large sums of money that he had bet against himself as a way to pay off his gambling debts.
-But Riggs had a potential $1 million match against Chrissie Evert in the works if he won, plus it was a winner-take-all match for the $100,000 prize.
+Others speculated that Riggs deliberately lost based on his poor play and large number of unforced errors, in order to win large sums of money that he had bet against himself as a way to pay off his gambling debts.
+But Riggs had a potential $1 million match against Chris Evert in the works if he won, plus it was a winner-take-all match for the $100,000 prize.
 A headline at the time was "Women Ecstatic, Men Make Excuses."
 Riggs said afterwards that he underestimated Billie Jean King, who hit outright winners on 68% of her shots.